steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 $$\beta$$ that are suboptimal because it is only a heuristic methodology while their method produces better parameters because it is the least biased distribution given the information at hand?
 Have statisticians really been doing it wrong for all these years?
-And it's really unfortunate that the reviewers let the grandiose passage quoted above through, because it turns out that logistic regression is actually characterized by producing the distribution that is the least-biased given the information at hand.
+Well... it's unfortunate that the reviewers let the passage quoted above through, because it turns out that logistic regression is actually characterized by producing the distribution that is the least-biased given the information at hand.

 ### The Max Entropy classifier is Logistic Regression is the Max Entropy classifier

+Wait, one may say: "I don't recall reading anything about logistic regression producing a maximum entropy distribution in *The Elements of Statistical Learning* nor in Agresti's monumental textbook *Categorical Data Analysis* [[10]](#10) which contains hundreds of pages devoted to logistic regression and its applications."

+I would be astonished if the authors of these books were not aware of this fact about logistic regression.
+It's not entirely clear to me why no mention is made of it.
+The mathematical details are certainly not beyond the level of things that are presented in the first of these books.
+In any case, one can find a lucid exposition in a 1996 paper by Berger et al [[11]](#11) entitled *A Maximum Entropy Approach to Natural Language Processing*.
+There is a nice 2011 article by John Mount, which can be found on github
+[here](https://github.com/WinVector/Examples/blob/main/dfiles/LogisticRegressionMaxEnt.pdf) [[12]](#12) and from which I first learned the details of the equivalence.

 ### References